What is Restricted Cash?

 There are several reasons why cash can be restricted:

 1. Bank loan requirements

-When a company receives a bank loan, the bank may require that the company reserves (or maintain) a certain amount of cash that will be unavailable for spending.
+When a company receives a bank loan, the bank may require that the company reserves (or maintains) a certain amount of cash that will be unavailable for spending.